Macquarie triple junction: Southeast Indian Ridge

-The Southeast Indian Ridge is the divergent boundary that separates the Indo-Australian and Antarctic Plates.
+The Southeast Indian Ridge is the divergent boundary that separates the Indo-Australian and Antarctic plates.
 This boundary has experienced a vast right-lateral transform fault called the Balleny Fault Zone, which is also thought to be caused in response to the formation of the Emerald Fracture Zone.
-This large offset in the Southeast Indian Ridge is thought to have produced a significant difference in crustal thickness within the Australian Plate influencing the Hjort Trench formation.
+This large offset in the Southeast Indian Ridge is thought to have produced a significant difference in crustal thickness within the Australian plate influencing the Hjort Trench formation.

 Hjort Trench

-The Hjort Trench is the southernmost portion of the Macquarie Ridge Complex and has been identified as an oceanic-oceanic subduction zone.
+The Hjort Trench is the southernmost portion of the Macquarie Ridge complex and has been identified as an oceanic-oceanic subduction zone.
 This trench is found in a region of diagonal convergence produced by the transform fault evolution of the Emerald Fracture Zone.
-Due to these transpressive plate movements this trench has frequent seismicity events generally less than 20 km depth, which suggest underthrusting of the Indo-Australian Plate underneath the Pacific Plate.
+Due to these transpressive plate movements this trench has frequent seismic events generally less than 20 km depth, which suggest underthrusting of the Indo-Australian plate underneath the Pacific plate.
 This region of underthrusting may eventually evolve into a self-sustaining subduction zone, though the Hjort Trench is thought to be an example of an oceanic subduction zone initiated in response to transform fault development.